You can use the

 which user attributes will be automatically mapped from one system to another.

 This example will exclude the source attribute (

 In the Operations for Sync Class menu, select the operations

-that will be synchronized for the Sync Class, or press Enter to accept the default
+to synchronize for the Sync Class, or press Enter to accept the default

 Define a default Sync Class that specifies how the other entries are processed, or

 press Enter to create a Sync Class called

 Default Sync Class.

 - In the Default Sync Class Operations menu, specify the operations that the default Sync Class will handle during synchronization, or press Enter to accept the default.